Pittsburgh Industrial Accident Lawyers

 Common Industrial Injuries

 Pennsylvania is home to an impressive range of businesses and industries.
 While this is generally a good thing, an unfortunate side effect of hosting so many different industries is the potential for various workplace injuries.
-From manufacturing to energy production, industrial workers are often exposed to environments with hazards and, unfortunately, they do not always walk away from their jobs unscathed.
+From manufacturing to energy production, industrial workers are often exposed to environments with hazards and unfortunately, they do not always walk away from their jobs unscathed.
 Because of this, our attorneys at Friday & Cox, LLC make sure that we are deeply familiar with the legal process surrounding a wide range of possible industrial injuries.

 Some of the more common industrial injuries that we see include: